Native Youth in Agriculture

 Gina McGuire is an ʻŌiwi (Native Hawaiian) woman, born and raised on Hawaiʻi Island.

 She is currently a PhD candidate at University of Hawaiʻi in Geography & Environment, an eco-cultural researcher on a decision support tool with the Institute of Pacific Islands Forestry, and a climate reporter intern with Native Climate Desert Research Institute.

 Her research has focused on coastal spaces and Hawaiian healing practice, lāʻau lapaʻau.
 She holds an MS in Tropical Conservation Biology & Environmental Science and an MA in Creative Writing.

-Including her agriculture research, Tina is also part of the 2022 Tribal Agriculture Fellowship (TAF) cohort.
+Including her agriculture research, Gina is also part of the 2022 Tribal Agriculture Fellowship (TAF) cohort.
 The TAF program creates opportunities for students to advance their education in agriculture, increase specialized knowledge, and preserve and promote the legacy of agriculture in tribal communities.